|

 Battle

-before a train had scurried up and down the tracks as if it brought in reinforcements
+night before a train had scurried up and down the tracks as if it brought in

-to Lynchburg and bugles and drum rolls could be heard by even Hunters men.
-It
+reinforcements to Lynchburg and bugles and drum rolls could be heard by even

-was a ploy that even the townspeople took part in, with bands playing and
+Hunters men.
+It was a ploy that even the townspeople took part in, with bands

-citizens screaming.
-Hunter became convinced Lee had sent an army in.
-On the
+playing and citizens screaming.
+Hunter became convinced Lee had sent an army

-McCausland's men but decided it unwise.
-The day grew hot and the soldiers
+men but decided it unwise.
+The day grew hot and the soldiers suffered from

-suffered from exhaustion, fear, heat and dust.
-The constant noise of the
+exhaustion, fear, heat and dust.
+The constant noise of the artillery filled the

 The